Major revision September 2014

 EN320 A green government will develop power interconnectors with European partners and will invest in the electricity interconnectors needed to provide international flows of renewable power for balancing fluctuating energy demand, in cooperation with countries such as Iceland (with substantial geothermal power resources), Norway (with considerable pumped storage capacity and hydropower supply) and Ireland (with substantial wind power potential)

 EN411 We will legislate to separate large energy generators from suppliers.
 The price of power will continue to be set according to the wholesale market where we expect the majority of electricity to be traded.
 Renewables (wind, wave, tidal stream, solar and hydro) will receive a fixed price feed-in tariff.
 Flexible renewable generators that can decide when to operate (biogas, tidal stream) will receive a premium feed-in tariff to incentivise provision of capacity at times of peak demand.
-Demand reduction will be incentivised through demand-side feed-in tariffs available to customers and third parties acting on behalf of customers, working alongside the system of tradable energy quotas (see CC290).
+Demand reduction will be incentivised through demand-side feed-in tariffs available to customers and third parties acting on behalf of customers.
 We will remove existing market barriers that prevent demand-shifting by large energy users and aggregators working on behalf of or supplying small end-users.
 Community and decentralised generation will be supported by fixed price feed-in tariffs.
 All of the above feed-in tariffs will be reduced gradually, in accordance with each technology’s cost reduction curve.
 Sufficient time between the announcement of revised tariffs and their implementation will be provided for industries to plan for any reduction in tariff rates.

 EN412 The Green Party will outlaw ownership of energy retail by profit making companies that have a stake in energy production, unless the generation is wholly renewable.
 The current pattern of vertical ownership has worked to concentrate market power into an oligopoly, to the detriment of energy conservation and price competition.
 Vertically-integrated energy companies will be required to divest their ownership in energy retail (currently the least profitable aspect of the energy industry).
 Energy retail will be conducted by community-owned, municipally-owned or cooperative not-for-profit regional monopolies and we will require open-book accounting practices to ensure fair pricing, sufficient investment and good value for consumers.